Brand-New ‘Star Wars’ Trilogy, TV Series Coming

 The New Star Wars TV Show

 The second big announcement was a Star Wars live-action television series.
 Verge reports that this will be part of the new Disney streaming service.
-Disney will compete for customer’s dollars with Netflix, Hulu and others by offering all their movies and TV shows exclusively on their own service.
+Disney will compete for customer’s dollars with Netflix, Hulu, and others by offering all their movies and TV shows exclusively on their own service.

 The Star Wars TV series will be one of a number of new shows that Disney will roll out to sell its streaming service.
-Other TV shows announced include adaptations of Monsters Inc., a new High School Musical series and a new Marvel Comics TV series.
+Other TV shows announced include adaptations of Monsters Inc., a new High School Musical series, and a new Marvel Comics TV series.

-There is no word on what the Star Wars TV series will include but in the past, LucasFilm used TV to expand on things, such as the Clone Wars and Star Wars Rebels taking place between movies in the first six films of the series.
+There is no word on what the Star Wars TV series will include, but in the past, LucasFilm used TV to expand on things, such as the Clone Wars and Star Wars Rebels taking place between movies in the first six films of the series.

 The Disney streaming service launches in 2019.
 If anything brings in new subscribers, a new Star Wars show is bound to attract fans.